unionai-oss/unionml/docs/source/index.md

-It's built on top of [flyte](https://docs.flyte.org/en/latest/) and [flytekit](https://docs.flyte.org/projects/flytekit/en/latest/) to provide a high-level interface for model training and batch, streaming, and event-based prediction.
+It's built on top of [flyte](https://docs.flyte.org/en/latest/) and [flytekit](https://docs.flyte.org/projects/flytekit/en/latest/) to provide a high-level interface for model training and prediction in batch and streaming contexts.

 # Installation